decred/dcrtime/api/v1/api.md

 	`merklepath`

-	Merklepath of the block containint the transaction (if mined).
+	Merklepath contains additional information for the mined transaction (if available).

 * **Example**